el-mugroso/el-mugroso/README.md

 Nothing interesting to see here.
-And I use Arch btw.
+Oh, and I use Arch btw.
 <!---
 - 👋 Hi, I’m @el-mugroso
 - 👀 I’m interested in ...